Reika Saiki

 Reika Saiki (才木玲佳, Saiki Reika) is a Japanese actress and former bodybuilder, singer, idol and professional wrestler.

 Saiki was trained for a career in pro wrestling in the Wrestle-1 dojo under Akira Nogami and Kaz Hayashi, and made her debut in March 2016.
 In June of the same year, Saiki debuted in Tokyo Joshi Pro, eventually signing with the promotion later in the year.
 Outside of professional wrestling, she was also a member of Wrestle-1's cheerleading squad, Cheer♡1, and a member of idol duo Deadlift Lolita with fellow wrestler Ladybeard.

 Professional wrestling career

 Wrestle-1 (2015–2019)

 Saiki initially joined Wrestle-1 as a member of Cheer♡1, a dance group that performed during and before Wrestle-1 shows.
 Eventually she began training for a career in professional wrestling in late 2015, joining Wrestle-1's dojo where she trained under Kaz Hayashi and Akira Nogami.
 She made her debut for the company in March 2016, defeating Hana Kimura.
-After she began competing for Tokyo Joshi Pro-Wrestling, Saiki's appearances in W-1 became more sporadic, however, she continued to make appearances for the promotion until August 2019.
+After she began competing for Tokyo Joshi Pro-Wrestling, Saiki's appearances in W-1 became more sporadic, but she continued to make appearances for the promotion until August 2019.